AncientMariner/Patterns/README.md

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/structural/Facade">Facade</a> Provide a unified interface to a set of interfaces in a subsystem.
 Facade Pattern defines a higher-level interface that makes the subsystem easier to use

-The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/structural/Flyweight">Flyweight</a>Use sharing to support large numbers of fine-grained objects efficiently
+The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/structural/Flyweight">Flyweight</a> Use sharing to support large numbers of fine-grained objects efficiently

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/structural/PrivateClass">PrivateClass</a> Private Class Data Pattern addresses the issue a class may have, concerning around protecting object state, where final cannot be declared